dmitry-ivanov/dark-sky-api/README.md

 ## Learn more

-You can find more information in [my article](https://medium.com/@dmitry.g.ivanov/weather-forecast-in-php-95bca6b0ed18) dedicated to this Library.
+You can find more information in [my article](https://medium.com/@dmitry.g.ivanov/weather-forecast-in-php-95bca6b0ed18).

 ## License